underovsky/jquery-tagsinput-revisited/README.md

 Original description: Do you use tags to organize content on your site?
 This plugin will turn your boring tag list into a magical input that turns each tag into a style-able object with its own delete link.
 The plugin handles all the data - your form just sees a comma-delimited list of tags!

+## Live example

+You can see plugin live example [here](https://underovsky.com/showcase/jquery-tagsinput-revisited/).

 ## Improvements

 jQuery Tags Input Revisited welcomes few very important improvements: